awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.Replication.ReadReplicas.md

 ## Read Replica Configuration with PostgreSQL<a name="USER_PostgreSQL.Replication.ReadReplicas.Configuration"></a>

-Amazon RDS PostgreSQL uses PostgreSQL native streaming replication to create a read\-only copy of a source \(a "master" in PostgreSQL terms\) DB instance\.
-This read replica \(a "standby" in PostgreSQL terms\) DB instance is an asynchronously created physical replication of the master DB instance\.
+Amazon RDS PostgreSQL uses PostgreSQL native streaming replication to create a read\-only copy of a source DB instance\.
+This read replica \(a "standby" in PostgreSQL terms\) DB instance is an asynchronously created physical replication of the source DB instance\.
 It's created by a special connection that transmits write ahead log \(WAL\) data between the source DB instance and the read replica where PostgreSQL asynchronously streams database changes as they are made\.

 PostgreSQL uses a "replication" role to perform streaming replication\.
 The role is privileged, but can't be used to modify any data\.
 PostgreSQL uses a single process for handling replication\.

 Before a DB instance can serve as a source DB instance, you must enable automatic backups on the source DB instance by setting the backup retention period to a value other than 0\.

-Creating a PostgreSQL read replica doesn't require an outage for the master DB instance\.
+Creating a PostgreSQL read replica doesn't require an outage for the source DB instance\.
 Amazon RDS sets the necessary parameters and permissions for the source DB instance and the read replica without any service interruption\.
 A snapshot is taken of the source DB instance, and this snapshot becomes the read replica\.
 No outage occurs when you delete a read replica\.

 You can create up to five read replicas from one source DB instance\.
 For replication to operate effectively, each read replica should have the same amount of compute and storage resources as the source DB instance\.
 If you scale the source DB instance, also scale the read replicas\.